ARTICLE I – Organization

 - The Directors shall:

 -be responsible for representing the concerns of the membership of all disciplines.
 These concerns will be brought to the attention of the Board for consideration.

 -be responsible for determining the preferred sequence of Range capital improvements within the AZGFD Phase improvements plan.

 ARTICLE IX – Removal, Suspension or Expulsion

-- The Secretary shall give written notice of the special meeting to all members by mail.
+- The Secretary shall give written notice of the special meeting to all members by e-mail or mail if no e-mail is available.
 The notice shall contain the time and place of the meeting and a statement of the charges.